KarthikSaladi047/maven-pipekine/README.md

   }
   ```
 - This pipeline involves the following stages.
-  - **Build**: In this stage we run a shell script, which build the java application using maven.
-Then the build artifact will be containerized(Docker Image) using docker.
+  - **Build**: In this stage we run couple of shell scripts, which build the java application using maven and then the build artifact will be containerized(Docker Image) using docker.
   - **Test**: In this stage we run a shell script, which test the java application using maven and results will be posted.
-  - **Push**: In this stage the docker image build during build stage will be pushed to Docker Hub (container registry).
+  - **Push**: In this stage we run a shell script which pushes the docker image that was build during build stage to Docker Hub (container registry).
-  - **Deploy**: In this stage we will run the docker container on a remote Virtual Machine.
+  - **Deploy**: In this stage we will run couple of shell scripts which runs the docker container on a remote Virtual Machine.
+  - we also have an environment variable called PASS , which is password for docker hub account.